Trump faces pressure over Russia bounties to kill US troops

 The intelligence assessments were first reported by The New York Times, then confirmed to The Associated Press by American intelligence officials and others with knowledge of the matter.

 White House press secretary Kayleigh McEnany said Tuesday that Trump had been briefed on the intelligence, a day after saying he hadn’t because it had not been verified.
-McEnany added that there were still reservations within the intelligence community on the veracity of the allegations, and insisted that Trump would act to safeguard American forces.
+McEnany added that there were still reservations within the intelligence community on the veracity of the allegations.

 “Make no mistake.
 This president will always protect American troops,” she said.

-Majority Leader Steny Hoyer and a small group of other House Democrats met with White House officials as Trump downplayed the allegations and aides said he had not been briefed on them.
+Majority Leader Steny Hoyer and a small group of other House Democrats met with White House officials as Trump downplayed the allegations.
 The Democrats questioned why Trump wouldn’t have been briefed sooner and pushed White House officials to have the president make a strong statement about the matter.

 House Intelligence Committee Chairman Adam Schiff, one of the Democrats who attended the briefing, said it was “inexplicable” why Trump won’t say publicly that he is working to get to the bottom of the issue and why he won’t call out Putin.
-He said Trump’s defense that he hasn’t been briefed is inexcusable.
+He said Trump’s defense that he hadn’t been briefed was inexcusable.

 “Many of us do not understand his affinity for that autocratic ruler who means our nation ill,” Schiff said.